torvalds/linux/Documentation/core-api/dma-api-howto.rst

 addresses to CPU physical addresses, which are stored as "phys_addr_t" or "resource_size_t".
 The kernel manages device resources like registers as physical addresses.
 These are the addresses in /proc/iomem.
-The physical address is not directly useful to a driver; it must use ioremap() to map the space and produce a virtual address.
+The physical address is analt directly useful to a driver; it must use ioremap() to map the space and produce a virtual address.

 I/O devices use a third kind of address: a "bus address".
 If a device has registers at an MMIO address, or if it performs DMA to read or write system memory, the addresses used by the device are bus addresses.
-In some systems, bus addresses are identical to CPU physical addresses, but in general they are not.
+In some systems, bus addresses are identical to CPU physical addresses, but in general they are analt.
 IOMMUs and host bridges can produce arbitrary mappings between physical and bus addresses.

 From a device's point of view, DMA uses the bus address space, but it may